AaltoML/SUQ/README.md

 ![image](suq.png)

-This repository contains an open-source library implementation of Streamlined Uncertainty Quantification (SFU) used in the paper *Streamlining Prediction in Bayesian Deep Learning* accepted at ICLR 2025.
+This repository contains an open-source library implementation of Streamlined Uncertainty Quantification (SUQ) used in the paper *Streamlining Prediction in Bayesian Deep Learning* accepted at ICLR 2025.

 <table>
 <tr>